Recover a Wallet

-Advanced Recovery Options to specify the account key derivation path of the HD wallet structure and the gap limit.
+Advanced Recovery Options to specify the gap limit.
 The gap limit is about how far Wasabi will check the HD wallet structure for consecutive addresses that have no coins, in some cases, you may want to increase this limit.

 Back up Wallet File and Password